sz1989/SqlFun/Database1/DailyLogs.md

 - Docker client
 - Cert for NuGet
 - CQRS with Clean Architecture
-- Using Project file as Nuspec
+- Using the Project file as Nuspec
 - Tunnel
 - Telemetry